 - Best Rome Hostels on Hostel Geeks Site

 - Cheap Things to do in Rome on the Thrill List Site

 - 132 Cool, Hidden, and Unusual Things to Do in Rome, Italy on the Atlas Obscura Site

-- Google list of accommodations in Rome
+- Google Search list for "accommodations in Rome"

-- Google list of restaurants in Rome
+- Google Search list for "restaurants in Rome"

 - Google list of "Fun Things to do and see in Rome"